Georgia Car Seat Laws Matter

 - Follow the laws and regulations regarding proper seating based on age, weight and height.

 - Check that car seats are properly installed.

 - Make sure that they wear a helmet on a motorcycle.

 - Teach about the dangers of distracted driving.

 When children are injured as passengers in accidents, it often involves serious injuries.
 In Georgia, children in passenger vehicles should be sitting in the proper place and—if they are under certain ages, weights and heights—they need to be in their booster seats or car seats.

 If you, your child or a loved one are injured in a car, truck or motorcycle accident in Georgia, you will most likely have an uphill battle in dealing with the other party, parties or their insurance company(s).
-At Scholle Law, our Atlanta car and truck accident attorneys fully understand Georgia law when it comes to being involved in an accident.
+At Scholle Law, our Duluth personal injury attorneys fully understand Georgia law when it comes to being involved in an accident.
 We know that you are going to have questions and we understand that there will be issues that need to be carefully explained to you.